-Showing Collections: 241 - 260 of 4121
+Showing Collections: 241 - 260 of 4099

 Andrew Jackson Bond

 This collection contains an 1822 bond for a $3,500 suit brought by Bennett Smith against the estate of his son-in-law John Hutchings.
-From Hutchings, Andrew Jackson's business partner, Smith sought to recover a debt arising over the sale of slaves.
+From Hutchings, Andrew Jackson's business partner, Smith sought to recover a debt arising over the sale of enslaved individuals.
 Andrew Jackson represented Hutchings' son, Andrew Jackson Hutchings, as guardian in the suit.

 Andrew Jackson Broadside